FairShare · Web & iOS

 Built for students, teachers, and anyone making sense of an estate.

-FairShare walks you through a guided questionnaire — only relevant questions appear — and shows the result as a family tree, with the Quranic basis for every share one tap away.
+FairShare walks you through a short questionnaire that only asks what's relevant for your family.
+The result shows up as a tree, with the Quranic basis for each share one tap away.

 Five schools of thought